kadirinirmala/TestRepoSamplePullRequest/README.md

 # TestRepoSamplePullRequest

-This is repository to perform pull request sample
+This is repository to perform pull request samples